TommyBagan/isomorphic/README.md

 We have manipulated all obtaining and usage of the items to act the exact same as vanilla, but with the same base item id `music_disc_5`.
 Most of the heavy lifting is done vi Mojang's datapack component system, which we use to replicate each item's behavior.

 ### "Why the name Isomorphic?"

+## Attribution
+We'd like to thank the following people for use of their works:
+- Thank you to "\_daggsy\_", for  the textures from her resource pack [Flower Crowns](https://modrinth.com/resourcepack/flower-crowns).